inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 *   Allow parallel processes to run in "Run/Debug Configurations".
 Start a new game, and press join.
 Start a new process and select Create.
 Go back to the client and type in "localhost" and join game.
 The game should start.

+#### MenuScreen
+*   Start a game and press Create.
+Then press Back.
+The server should be terminated and you can press Create again to start it again.
+Or you can press join and join another game.
+*   Start a game and press Join.
+Then press Back.
+You should now be able to choose between hosting a game or joining one.
+*   Press the settings button.
+You should see a slider for Music and Sound.
+Also a button for Fullscreen option.
+Adjust the parameters and press Back, you can now continue hosting/joining the game.

 #### Choosing screen
 *   The server chooses the screen.
 Start a new host and choose a map.
 Start a new client and join the game.
 The two screens